Lesson Sample

 Golden Tickets!
 They’re everywhere!
 Do you know what I’m talking about?
 If not, you probably think I’m nuts.
 Even if you do, you probably think I’m nuts : ) But a Golden Ticket is what you need, and that’s exactly what you’re going to get.

-I was in class one day speaking once again about the importance of using all of your typing time (for the billionth time).
-What brought it up was the fact that I had graded a test that day and the student had used the word “finely” instead of “finally” in the test she typed.
-She took 45 minutes of her 75 minutes of typing time.
+I was in class one day speaking about the importance of using all of your transcription time (for the billionth time).
+What brought it up was the fact that I had graded a test that day in which the student had used the word “finely” instead of “finally” in the final transcript.
+She took 45 minutes of her 75 minutes of transcription time.
 Think she would have found her error if she had used all her proofing time?
 In the context of the sentence, yes.

 But that’s not why I’m bringing it up.
-As I was speaking with the class, one of my students who had just taken the CSR exam (December 2003) got visibly upset.
+As I was speaking with the class, one of my students who had just taken the CSR exam got visibly upset.
 She had not passed the test.
-She turned to the class and said “The typing room should be your temple.
-I screwed up in the typing room and that’s why I didn’t pass.”
-She went on to explain that she had put so much time into her writing, she totally neglected the typing part.
+She turned to the class and said, “The transcription room should be your temple.
+I screwed up in the transcription room.
+That’s why I didn’t pass.”
+She went on to explain that she had put so much time into her writing, she totally neglected her transcription skills.

-She found herself unprepared to type for 3 hours.
+She found herself unprepared to transcribe for 3 hours.
 She found herself unprepared for the pressure of proctors shouting out, “5 more minutes!”
 She found herself without a proofing plan once she had finished her first draft.
 She found herself without the ability to make educated guesses on her notes.
-She failed the test in the typing room.
-Now, I rarely use the word “failed.”
+She failed the test in the transcription process.
+I rarely use the word “fail.”
 I always use the more positive, “did not pass.”
 But in this case, a fact is a fact.
 She’s a great writer who failed when it came time to transcribe.

 Things you need today –